Bad Hunting (Daughter of the Wildings, Book 2)

 “Why are they asking you?”

 “Probably because they figure I’m between hunts at the moment.
 I just finished one and haven’t reported anything new, and they haven’t sent me anything new, either.
 And they can trace the locations of the message boxes they give us; I might be the closest hunter to the Bads right now.”
-Silas figured he and Lainie were about four hundred and fifty leagues southeast of Bitterbush Springs by now, and some two hundred and fifty leagues east-northeast of the edge of the Bads.
-Most mage hunters stayed away from the sparsely-populated low plains and deserts of this part of the Wildings, but after leaving the Bitterbush Valley he and Lainie had headed this way, hoping to catch a rogue mage or two who, like them, also preferred to avoid the places where mage hunters were more likely to be found.
+He and Lainie had headed southeast when they left Bitterbush Springs, and Silas figured the Bads lay about a nineday’s ride to the southwest of where they were now.
+Most mage hunters stayed away from the sparsely-populated low plains and deserts of this part of the Wildings, but Silas was hoping to catch a rogue mage or two who also preferred to avoid the more civilized areas where most mage hunters tended to cluster.

 “Do you have to go?”
 Lainie asked.
 “If we’re with another mage hunter, he might find out about my power, and about us.”

 “Three hundred,” she said in awe.
 “We sure could use the money.
-That would set us up for a year, or even more.
+That would set us up for a year or more.
 You don’t think it’ll be too dangerous?”

-“We’ll just do what we talked about in case we’re around other people.
+“We’ll just do what we talked about.
 Keep your power hidden, and we won’t work on your training.
-And as far as Horden’s concerned, you’ll just be some birdie I picked up along the way.”
+As far as Horden’s concerned, you’ll just be some birdie I picked up along the way.”
 He hated the necessity of letting people think Lainie was a woman of light virtue.
-She was his wife, whom he had married before the gods and three witnesses, not just a blanket-warmer who didn’t mean anything to him.
-But it could cost them their freedom, their power, maybe even their lives if the Mage Council found out about their marriage.
-“Or,” he went on, “you could hole up somewhere and wait for me.”
+She was his wife, whom he had married before the gods and three witnesses.
+But if the Mage Council found out about their marriage, it could cost them their freedom, their power, maybe even their lives.
+“Or you could hole up somewhere and wait for me.”

 She wrapped her arms around his chest and hugged him tight.
 “Without knowing what’s happening to you or when you’ll be back?
 No.”

-He had known that would be her answer.
-Shy and uncertain as she seemed around him sometimes, her fierce love for him showed in a hundred small ways, from the way she looked at him when she thought he wasn’t looking to her enthusiasm between the blankets.
+He had known that would be her answer, shy and uncertain though she seemed around him sometimes.
 And, gods help him, it was what he wanted to hear.
 However much he wanted to protect her, he didn’t want to hear her say she’d rather stay behind without him.
-“All right, then, you can come with.
+“All right, then.
 We’ll just be careful.”
 And if it looked like the situation was shaping up to be really dangerous, he added to himself, he would find a way to keep her out of it.

 Lainie loosened her embrace, and he leaned forward to take his message kit out of his knapsack.
 With the bespelled ink and pen, he scrawled his acceptance of the assignment on the note.
 Then, with a murmured spell, he folded the piece of paper back into the pattern that would take the words written on it safely to their destination.
 He replaced the message in the box, set the paper alight with a touch of his left forefinger, and closed the lid.
 In a moment, in a room high up in the Mage Council tower in the city of Sandostra seven hundred leagues away, the message with his response would reappear in the box it had first been sent from.